zigguratvertigo/hlsl-to-ispc/worley/README.md

 Additional optimizations are most likely possible, as this is a simple 1:1 conversion to ISPC.
 Performance will be revisited in the near future.
 For example, workload splitting can also be tweaked without changing the code (with --workloads=#).
 Finding the right number here can definitely change the performance metrics for the better.

 # Running
 To run the sample, simply execute the provided binary.
+You can also recompile it via _hlsl-to-ispc.sln_.

 In the event where you want to recompile, add this sample to the <i>examples</i> folder to the [ISPC codebase](https://github.com/ispc/ispc).
 If you don't feel like recompiling ISPC as well, you can also use the [pre-compiled ISPC binaries with the VS2015 solution](https://ispc.github.io/downloads.html) and again drop this sample in the <i>examples</i> folder.